 Discusses various critical applied topics related to counseling and students will complete a minimum of 50 hours within a school field placement setting.
-Focuses on the development and refinement of counseling skills required for working with children and adolescents, with particular emphasis on group counseling.
-Applies a developmental school counseling approach through counseling and consultative strategies, observation, and analysis of the counseling process.
-Prerequisite: A grade of B or better in COUN844 or COUN845.
+Focuses on the development and refinement of counseling skills required for working with children and adolescents, with particular emphasis on career, academic, and personal/social development.
+Applies a developmental school counseling approach through counseling and consultative strategies.
+Prerequisite: COUN844 or concurrent enrollment.